10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Nirmal Purja- 10 exploradores aventureros que cambiaron al mundo con sus expediciones

-What stands out most about this Nepali mountaineer are the criticisms he has received for his technique and for the resources he has used to become the fastest to climb the highest mountains on the planet.
-However, no one can deny his achievements: it took him less than a year to climb 14 eight-thousanders.
+What stands out most about this Nepalese mountaineer is the criticism he has received for his technique and the resources he has used to become the fastest person to summit the highest mountains on the planet.
+However, no one can deny his achievements: it took him less than a year to summit 14 eight-thousanders.

-Away from a life rich in comfort or economic stability, the Nepali attended school and combined his classes and homework with various jobs to help at home, and, surrounded by a large family and deprivations of all kinds, he emerged from childhood became a Gurkha soldier in the UK infantry, where he remained for 16 years.
-He gave up everything to become a mountaineer.
+Far from a life of comfort or economic stability, the Nepalese man attended school and combined his classes and homework with several jobs to help at home.
+Surrounded by a large family and all kinds of deprivation, he emerged from childhood as a Gurkha soldier in the British infantry, where he remained for 16 years.
+He left everything behind to become a mountaineer.

 VICTOR VESCOVO